This is a follow up story for ByteStand. If you're interested in reading how they got started, published over 3 years ago, check it out here.

 I also think you need to try and fail and try again.
 I would love it, but I’ve never found a way to find what I’m passionate about without actually trying that thing.
 So when you try something and “fail” or decide to pursue other things it's interesting that society labels us as misguided, or rudderless.
 My thinking is that only NOW do I know that either that thing wasn’t for me, wasn’t a good idea, or simply didn’t have legs and I need to explore other options.
 Then of course when your idea does hit, and does succeed and make you happy, everyone will have known that was the right thing all along.

 Are you looking to hire for certain positions right now?

 Thankfully no, I’ve hired and fired enough people in these last two years to last a lifetime.

 If you have any questions or comments, drop a comment below!

 ByteStand has provided an update on their business!

-Over 1 year ago, we followed up with ByteStand to see how they've been doing since we published this article.
+About 2 years ago, we followed up with ByteStand to see how they've been doing since we published this article.